 - Drizzle the top with powdered sugar icing.

-- Frost the top with cream cheese frosting.
+- Frost the top with cream cheese frosting or cinnamon buttercream.

 - Dip half of the cooled cookie in melted white chocolate.